Article

 Preservation Consulting

-And if you are looking for a second opinion on your project or have a particularly complex issue that needs a fresh eye, we’re here for that too.
-Tackling tricky challenges is our specialty and we welcome the opportunity to provide consulting advice, with the same exacting attention to detail we bring to all our commissions.
+If you are looking for a second opinion on your project or have a particularly complex issue that needs a fresh eye, such as historic building restoration, we’re here to help.
+Tackling tricky restoration projects is our specialty, and we welcome the opportunity to provide consulting services.
+We apply a keen attention to detail to all our commissions.

-© 2024 Heather & Little Limited
+© 2025 Heather & Little Limited